 The accepted value of priority for a thread is in the range of 1 to 10.

 Let us do discuss how to get and set priority of a thread in java.

 - public final int getPriority(): java.lang.Thread.getPriority() method returns priority of given thread.

 - public final void setPriority(int newPriority): java.lang.Thread.setPriority() method changes the priority of thread to the value newPriority.
 This method throws IllegalArgumentException if value of parameter newPriority goes beyond minimum(1) and maximum(10) limit.

-t1 thread priority : 5 t2 thread priority : 5 t3 thread priority : 5 t1 thread priority : 2 t2 thread priority : 5 t3 thread priority : 8 Main thread priority : 5 Main thread priority : 10
+t1 thread priority : 5 t2 thread priority : 5 t3 thread priority : 5 t1 thread priority : 2 t2 thread priority : 5 t3 thread priority : 8 Currently Executing Thread : main Main thread priority : 5 Main thread priority : 10

-- Thread with highest priority will get execution chance prior to other threads.
-Suppose there are 3 threads t1, t2 and t3 with priorities 4, 6 and 1.
+- Thread with the highest priority will get an execution chance prior to other threads.
+Suppose there are 3 threads t1, t2, and t3 with priorities 4, 6, and 1.
 So, thread t2 will execute first based on maximum priority 6 after that t1 will execute and then t3.

-- Default priority for main thread is always 5, it can be changed later.
-Default priority for all other threads depends on the priority of parent thread.
+- The default priority for the main thread is always 5, it can be changed later.
+The default priority for all other threads depends on the priority of the parent thread.

-- If two threads have same priority then we can’t expect which thread will execute first.
-It depends on thread scheduler’s algorithm(Round-Robin, First Come First Serve, etc)
+- If two threads have the same priority then we can’t expect which thread will execute first.
+It depends on the thread scheduler’s algorithm(Round-Robin, First Come First Serve, etc)